 The Elegance of the Hedgehog by Muriel Barbery

 The story of the novel actually explains the life of many other introverts.
 The story talks about characters who feel they should hide their true selves from the world and become someone else as they think that the real world will not accept who they really are.
-Well, this makes sense to a lot of people in world now.
+Well, this makes sense to a lot of people in the world now.

 Never Let Me Go by Kazuo Ishiguro

 The story deals with two characters basically – an extrovert Ruth and Kathy, an introvert girl.
-Where the two of them contrasts each other completely, the character Kathy will be highly appreciated by the introverts as an observant; you might also feel Kathy to be a detached and passive narrator of the book.
+Where the two of them contrast each other completely, the character Kathy will be highly appreciated by the introverts as an observant; you might also feel Kathy be a detached and passive narrator of the book.

 The Brief and Wondrous Life of Oscar Wao by Junot Díaz

 This novel deals with just another boy next door yet with a beautiful meaning.
-Oscar is an overweight Dominican boy who is hopelessly romantic and who believes in a magical realism.
-He’s a quirky and unlikely protagonist who loves to read science fiction and fantasy books, and is obsessed with what he believes to be a family curse.
+Oscar is an overweight Dominican boy who is hopelessly romantic and who believes in magical realism.
+He’s a quirky and unlikely protagonist who loves to read science fiction and fantasy books and is obsessed with what he believes to be a family curse.

 Perks of being a wallflower by Stephen Chbosky

 The story begins with a quiet, sensitive, 15-year-old boy named Charlie writing letters about his life to an unknown recipient.
 Charlie chooses that person because he said that he heard the person was nice and thought that this person would not be judgemental.
-Well, Charlie is brilliantly portrayed as an introverted, quiet, socially awkward and brilliant character by Chbosky.
+Well, Charlie is brilliantly portrayed as an introverted, quiet, socially awkward, and brilliant character by Chbosky.